 To view detailed information on available awards and selection criteria consult the Scholarship, Bursary and Awards Guide.

 Graduate Entrance Award Competitions

 Paper applications are required for the Graduate Entrance Scholarship (GES) and Graduate Entrance Research Award (GERA) for applicants.

-- GES & GERA Competition for May 2017 Semester & September 2017 Semester Entries - CLOSED and applicants/recipients notified of competition results
+- GES & GERA Competition for May* 2018 Semester & September 2018 Semester Entries - OPEN until December 15, 2017 (see below for the GES / GERA paper applications).

-* Not all graduate programs have entry in this semester.
+* Not all graduate programs have entry in these semesters.
 Check the Graduate Admissions website to determine available entries for the graduate program you are interested in.

 2017-2018 Awards Competition - CLOSED

 - If you missed applying by March 1, 2017 for the 2017-2018 Awards Competition, there will be a small Fall 2017 Awards Competition in mid-September 2017 for any awards that are not taken over the summer and/or for any new awards that have a September 2017 Semester/January 2018 Semester disbursement.
 Stay tuned to your Student Online Services / Financial Aid / Award Application portal for when the Fall 2017 Awards Competition opens in mid-September via www.unbc.ca/current-students

 - For those that applied by the March 1, 2017 Deadline: Depending on acceptances and declines, multiple rounds of award offers may be sent.
 Applicants who applied in the above competition should ensure their mailing address is kept up-to-date (address changes can be done via your Student Online Services portal via www.unbc.ca/current-students ).
 Students are given a three-week window from mail being sent to respond to award offers - if no response then awards are reallocated.